 9. Tracking and tabulating overall achievements in the education sector in 1996 is difficult for several reasons.
 Information on donor activities in Republika Srpska is still very sketchy.
-The education sector has received assistance from both humanitarian and reconstruction assistance programs of many
+The education sector received assistance from the humanitarian and reconstruction assistance programs of many donors,

-In addition, requirements for initial budget support for very modest teachers' salaries and school operating requirements for communities which lack other resources for these needs are estimated at US\$50 million during the three- to four-year period of reconstruction.
+In addition, requirements for initial budget support for very modest teachers' salaries and school operating requirements for communities that lack resources for these needs are estimated at US\$50 million during the three- to four-year reconstruction period.
 Not all of the 1,100 schools and 30,000 teachers in the system require support; some communities have the resources to provide at least minimal support for these needs.
 But many communities do not yet have such resources.
 For these communities, temporary budget support is crucial to help fill the gap until local revenues begin to recover.
 Because the donor community has demonstrated no willingness in 1996 to provide significant funds for recurrent budget support, this category receives no further consideration here.
-However, continued operation of the education system will require budget support for recurrent expenditures for teachers and schools in communities without financial resources (see sector report on "Fiscal and Social Support").
+However, continued operation of the education system will require budget support for recurrent expenditures for teachers and schools in communities without financial resources (see the section on "Fiscal and Social Support").

-donors, and the distinction is not always clear in the information provided, especially when humanitarian assistance involves compensation for teachers.
-Implementation has often taken place in a decentralized manner directly with individual schools or municipalities.
+and the distinction is not always clear in the information provided, especially when humanitarian assistance involves compensation for teachers.
+Implementation often took place in a decentralized manner directly with individual schools or municipalities.
 This is particularly true of resources channeled through NGOs.
-In such cases, the authorities in Bosnia and Herzegovina at the Entity or canton level (in the Federation) are often not informed of donor activities.
+In such cases the authorities in Bosnia and Herzegovina at the Entity or (in the Federation) canton level were often not informed of donor activities.
 Such separately concluded financing arrangements, while producing quick results on the ground, may have generated inconsistencies among reconstruction activities.
-They also cannot ensure that donor financing is directed to the most urgent needs as set forth in the priority reconstruction program.
+They also cannot ensure that donor financing is directed to the most urgent needs as defined in the priority reconstruction program.

-- 10. These caveats notwithstanding, table 2 summarizes available information on firm commitments to the sector for 1996.
-A total of US\$ 81.9 million has been firmly committed to education activities in 1996.
+10. These caveats notwithstanding, table 2 summarizes available information on firm commitments to the sector for 1996.
+The bulk of donor assistance was allocated to school rehabilitation, benefiting 31 pre-primary schools, 307 primary schools, 36 secondary schools, and 2 tertiary institutions in both Entities.
+A total of US\$104 million was firmly committed to education activities in 1996.
 This amount is shown in table 1 as committed entirely for the priority program.
-But to the extent that these commitments are for less urgent activities which may be more appropriate for a later stage of the reconstruction program, the 1996 commitments for priority investments would be less than the amounts shown in column two of table 1, and the unmet needs are greater than shown in columns three and four. - 11.
-To obtain badly needed improvement in donor coordination in the education sector, the Education Sector Task Force in Sarajevo is intensifying its work.
-Led by UNESCO, the Task Force comprises representatives of the Ministries of Education of both Entities -- thus far, the Ministry of Education of Republika Srpska has not participated -- EC, the United Nations High Commissioner for Refugees (UNHCR), the United Nations Development Program (UNDP), UNICEF, the World Bank, and bilateral donors and key NGOs represented in Sarajevo.
-Over the coming months, the Task Force will develop a more accurate consolidated picture of pledges, firm commitments, contract values under implementation, and disbursements in the several components of the program, based on a data base of individual contracts at the school level.
+But to the extent that these commitments were for less urgent activities that may be more appropriate for a later stage of the reconstruction program, the 1996 commitments for priority investments would be less than the amounts shown in column two of table 1, and the unmet needs were greater than shown in columns three and four.

+11. To obtain badly needed improvement in donor coordination in the education sector, the Education Sector Task Force in Sarajevo is intensifying its work.
+Led by the United Nations Educational, Scientific and Cultural Organization, the Task Force comprises representatives of the Ministries of Education in both Entities -- thus far, the Ministry of Education in Republika Srpska has not yet participated -- the European Commission (EC), the United Nations High Commissioner for Refugees (UNHCR), the United Nations Development Program (UNDP), the United Nations Children's Fund (UNICEF), the World Bank, and bilateral donors and key NGOs represented in Sarajevo.
+Toward the end of 1996 the Task Force started to develop a more accurate consolidated picture of pledges, firm commitments, contract values under implementation, and disbursements in the several components of the program, based on a database of individual contracts at the school level.
+This effort will continue in 1997.